 Charles L. Horn, age 57, has served as one of our independent directors, and as Chairman of our Audit Committee, since August 2014.
-Mr. Horn also serves as an independent director and as Chairman of the Audit Committee of our affiliate, Moody I, Inc., positions he has held since May 2012.
+Mr. Horn also served as an independent director and as Chairman of the Audit Committee of Moody I from 2012 to 2017.
 Since December 2009, Mr. Horn has served as the Executive Vice President and Chief Financial Officer of Alliance Data Systems, Inc. (NYSE: ADS), a leading provider of customer loyalty and marketing solutions.
 From 1999 to November 2009, Mr. Horn served as Senior Vice President and Chief Financial Officer for Builders Firstsource, Inc. (NASDAQ: BLDR), a leading supplier of structural building materials to homebuilders.
 From 1994 to 1999, Mr. Horn served as Vice President of Finance and Treasury for the retail operations of Pier 1 Imports, Inc., and, from 1992 to 1994, Mr. Horn served as Executive Vice President and Chief Financial Officer of Conquest Industries.
 Mr. Horn holds a Bachelor's degree in business administration from Abilene Christian University and an MBA from the University of Texas at Austin.
 Mr. Horn is a Certified Public Accountant in the State of Texas.